mcgauranc/MoneyTracker/README.md

 * GET - Retrieval of required information, rendered in JSON format.
 * PUT - Updating of information for a given entity, a JSON payload is required.
-* POST - Inserting of information, again a JSON payload is required.
+* POST - Inserting of information, a JSON payload is again, required.
 * DELETE - Deleting of required information.

+It also allows for JSONP and JSONP+E.

 ### Security

-Most of the request to the server need to be validated.
-Currently Base64 and digest authorisation are facilitated for.
-However, only Base64 encoding of the username and password is catered for (for testing purposes only).
+Most of the requests to the server need to be validated.
+Currently Base64 and Digest authorisation are catered for.
+However, only Base64 encoding of the username and password is provided for (used for testing purposes).
 Most requests need to have an associated **Authorization** header.
 The only request that requires no authentication is the POST to the Users table.
-In most other instances only admin users, or users who own the relevant records will be able to update them.
+In all other instances only authorised, admin users, or users who own the relevant records will be able to update them.

 ### Data Layer